Is Pesto OK For Baby-Led Weaning?

 In Genoa, the home of basil pesto, the locals will tell you that pesto is the second thing a baby will taste after its mother's milk, and we can't think of a better way of saying that yes, pesto is fine for babies to eat.

-Baby-led weaning (BLW) is a subject that has inspired an untold number of academic studies, cookbooks, opinions, and family arguments.
+Baby-led weaning (BLW) has inspired an untold number of academic studies, cookbooks, opinions, and family arguments.
 Those of a certain generation whose grandparents grew up having cognac rubbed on their gums, were sent up chimneys at age four, and were locked in their bedroom until they cried themselves to sleep may not be best placed to advise on today's different approaches to weaning.

 Anyway, we digress; we're not here to judge.
 We have no opinions on when weaning should start, whether it should only start with purees or what the correct ratio of sweet-to-savoury vegetables should be.
 That's for people to bicker about on Mumsnet.

-What we do have ample opinion and knowledge about, though, is pesto, and along with basic guidance from the NHS, we believe that there's absolutely no problem with introducing pesto to a baby's diet as soon as it starts weaning.
+We do have ample opinion and knowledge about pesto, though.
+Along with basic guidance from the NHS, we believe that introducing pesto to a baby's diet as soon as it starts weaning is absolutely no problem.

 There are a few caveats, though: